rabbitmq/rabbitmq-recent-history-exchange/README.md

-# RabbitMQ Recent History Cache
+# RabbitMQ Recent History Exchange

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_recent_history_exchange](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_recent_history_exchange).
+All issues have been transferred.

+## Overview

 Keeps track of the last 20 messages that passed through the exchange.
 Every time a queue is bound to the exchange it delivers that last 20 messages to them.
 This is useful for implementing a very simple __Chat History__ where clients that join the conversation can get the latest messages.